Education | November 07, 2024

 Suppliers

 As competition increases, you may also see changes in your supply chain.
-Suppliers may adjust their terms as well as pricing and servicing options as the rate’s impact filters through the economy.
+Suppliers may adjust their terms, as well as pricing and servicing options, as the rate’s impact filters through the economy.
 This is especially likely if new suppliers enter the marketplace or the cost of raw materials falls.
-Using low-interest loans to stock up on inventory might be helpful in managing your cash flow.
+Using low-interest loans to stock up on inventory might be helpful in managing your long-term cash flow.

 How to respond to the rate cut